Last Updated on June 20, 2023 by Will Sabel

 Yes, of course.
 Small fishing boats generally weigh around 400 – 500 lbs.
 The towing capacity of a Honda CR-V is 1500 lbs.
 You can easily tow a small boat with your Honda CR-V. It’s obvious.

-Can I attach a bike rack on my Honda CR-V?
+Can I attach a bike rack to my Honda CR-V?

 Yes, you can attach a bike rack to your Honda CR-V. All you need is a trailer hitch with a 2-inch receiver.
 Most of the bike racks have 2” x 2 shanks.
 So, to attach a bike rack to your vehicle, your trailer hitch must have a 2-inch receiver.
 Class-III, Class-IV, and Class-V hitches have 2-inch receivers.